kevinmunguia31/kevinmunguia31/README.md

 - 👋 Hi, I’m Kevin Munguia
 - 👀 I am interested in continuing to learn a lot about programming, especially mobile development with Java and Kotlin, as well as web developer with different frameworks.
 - 🌱 I am currently reading about neural networks in Python as part of artificial intelligence.
-- 💞️ I’m looking to collaborate on Hackathon Nicaragua in 2020 and 2021 with different projects de innovation
+- 💞️ I’m looking to collaborate on Hackathon Nicaragua in 2021 with projects of innovation
 - 📫 How to reach me ...

 <!---